Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Results

+To assess the impact of integrating test intention summarization into the Test Programmer's context, we instructed {\tool} to generate three new tests for each bug-triggering test in our dataset, this time omitting the test summarization step.
+To control uncertainty, we constrained the Test Programmer to apply only the free mutation rule.
+We then compared the resulting test suite with that obtained in Section~\ref{sssec:mutation-rules}.

-Table~\ref{tab:summarization} shows that tests generated with LLM-generated summarization have a slightly higher pass rate (56.3\% vs. 54.2\%) compared to tests without summarization.
-However, it significantly decreases the compile error rates from 25.7\% to 13.9\%.
-Manual review shows that tests without summarization often fail to compile due to missing bean class definitions, import statements, or hallucinated methods.
-Although the failure rate is higher with summarization (29.8\% vs. 20.1\%), both passing and failing tests are valuable for coverage and differential testing in bug detection.
-Therefore, the higher compile success rate when adding summarization is beneficial, as it leads to more syntactically correct tests for large-scale testing and bug identification.
+Table~\ref{tab:summarization_ablation} shows that tests generated with intention summarization achieve a higher pass rate (56.3\% vs. 54.2\%) compared to those generated without summarization.
+Notably, removing the summarization step leads to a significant increase in compilation errors, rising from 13.9\% to 25.7\%.
+Our in-depth investigation revealed that these compilation failures were primarily caused by missing bean class definitions (70\%), missing import statements (20\%), and hallucinated method names (10\%).
+Although the failure rate of executable tests is slightly higher with summarized intentions (29.8\% vs. 20.1\%), both passing and failing tests contribute to code coverage and bug detection.
+Overall, incorporating intention summarization produces test suites that are more practically useful.